pluginsGLPI/doc/source/genericobject/index.rst

 +++++++++++++++++++++++++++++++++

-In *Plugins > Objects management* menu, on *Fields* tab, you can now add fields to biomedical type of object :
+In *Plugins > Objects management* menu, on *Fields* tab, you can now add fields to Biomedical type of object :

 * ready to use fields (GLPI's built-in fields)
 * new fields (define in :ref:`biomedical_new_fields` section)